-With the increasing militarization of national borders along the so called “Balkan route”, Serbia has become one of the main transit countries for people on the move towards Western and Northern Europe.
-However, what was once a “Balkan Road” is now turning into a hazardous “Balkan Prison” .
+With the increasing militarization of national borders along the so called “Balkan Route”, Serbia and Bosnia have become the main transit countries for people on the move towards Western and Northern Europe.
+However, what was for a brief timespan an open “Balkan Corridor” has now turned into a “Balkan Prison”, dangerous and without exit for those trapped inside .

 After Hungary started building massive border fences in the fall of 2015 and after Macedonia, Croatia and Slovenia announced the closure of their frontiers in March 2016, Donald Tusk, president of the European Council, defined the Balkan route as “closed”.
 He declared that “irregular flows of migrants along western Balkans route have come to an end” .

-Yet, as our experiences show, this policy of closed borders does not reduce migration flows, nor does it close the route.
+Yet, this policy of closed borders does not reduce migration flows, nor does it close the route.
 Instead, people on the move are forced to seek more and more dangerous paths towards Central Europe.
 Since there remain very few, if any, legal possibilities to cross the border, many people see themselves forced to go “to the game”.
-This is the expression commonly used for trying to cross the border alone or with the help of a smuggler, often including long walks in the dark, hiding in lorries or clinging to freight trains.
-In these “games”, chances for success are dim, and in some cases they end deadly: Just recently two tragic incidents happened around Šid train station: in the night of November 20/21 a six-year-old girl was hit by a train and died when she was travelling with her family and in the night of September 9/10, a young Algerian man lost his life when accidentally touching an overhead cable, trying to hide in a train.
+This is the expression commonly used for trying to cross the border irrgularly, either alone or with the help of a smuggler, often including long walks in the dark, hiding in lorries or clinging to freight trains.
+In these “games”, chances for success are dim, and in some cases they end deadly: In the night of November 20/21 2017 a six-year-old girl was hit by a train and died when she was travelling with her family and in the night of September 9/10 2017, a young Algerian man lost his life when accidentally touching an overhead cable, trying to hide in a train- just to mention two cases in the area where we are recording incidents.
+In 2015 and 2016, 27 migrant deaths were recorded along the Western Balkans route, where none were recorded in 2014 .
+The Missing Migrants Project counted 12 people that died 2018 in the Western Balkans until July, most of them drowned in rivers .

 Médecins sans frontières (03.10.2017): GAMES OF VIOLENCE, unaccompanied children and young people repeatedly abused by EU member state border authorities; http://www.msf.org/sites/msf.org/files/serbia-games-of-violence-3.10.17.pdf